 e.
 Ensures that experimental studies are presented in sufficient detail and clarity to allow for replication or, at a minimum, offer the opportunity to build systematically on their findings; and

 f.
-Has been accepted by a peer reviewed journal or approved by a panel of independent experts through a comparable rigorous, objective, and scientific review.
+Has been accepted by a peer-reviewed journal or approved by a panel of independent experts through a comparably rigorous, objective, and scientific review.

 State Educational Agency (SEA) - The agency primarily responsible for the state supervision of public elementary and secondary schools.